A PRESTIGIOUS ESTATE

 This unique situation has forged a jewel of an ecosystem that enables the estate to apply viticulture that emphasizes soil life, diversity of plant life and the sustained presence of many animal species.
 Each aspect contributes to the balanced, rich and thriving ecosystem at Domaine du Château de La Chaize.
 Woodlands and meadows surround the estate, forming a natural barrier that adds to the natural protection of the vines.
 They serve as a natural tool for biotope control in order to express the quintessence of the vineyards.

-Estate woodlands cover 160 hectares of land.
+Estate woodlands cover 300 hectares (740 acres) of land.
 They are home to both hardwoods such as green oak, ash, acacias… and conifers including Douglas pine and cedar trees.

 The diversity of the tree species and the well-protected geographic situation also significantly contribute to the preservation and balance of the biotopes.
 A simple forest management plan defines maintenance for the woodlands, allowing the forest to gradually regenerate on its own while sheltering the delicate balances that exist.